-Unless you have been staying inside the cave, I am sure you’d have at least once heard of Bitcoins and Blockchain.
+Unless you have been staying inside the cave, I am sure you have at least once heard of Bitcoins and Blockchain.
 After all, they are the buzzword of the year.
-If you have ever tried to get into the depth of this technical jargon called blockchain, then you would have probably given up at the sheer opaqueness of it that is often used to frame the term.
+If you have ever tried to get into the depth of this technical jargon called blockchain, then you would have probably given up on the sheer opaqueness of it that is often used to frame the term.

-So, before we get into what Blockchain is and how this technology might change the life science and healthcare industry and the rest of the world, let’s understand what blockchain actually is.
+So, before we get into what Blockchain is and how this technology might change the life science and

 A blockchain is a digital archive of records that are arranged in chunks of data called blocks.
 These blocks are interlinked with one other in a sequence of the date created.
 They are later linked to each other through a cryptographic validation known as a hashing function.
 Thus, these blocks form an unbroken chain; a blockchain.